FS-1501A: U.S. 17/Future I-87 - Feasibility Study

 On December 4, 2015, President Obama signed into law the Fixing America's Surface Transportation Act (FAST Act) .
 This law provides long-term funding certainty for surface transportation.
 This means that state and local goverments can move forward with critical transportation projects such as new highways and transit lines with the confidence that they will have a Federal partner over the long term.
 The FAST Act designates three high-priority corridors in eastern North Carolina: U.S. 17, U.S. 70 and U.S. 117/I-795.

-Typical Right of Way width would be 300 feet, with tow 12-foot lanes in each dirction, a 10-foot outside shoulder, 4-foot inside shoulder and a 46-foot minimum grass median (70 foot desired) between directions.
+Typical right of way width would be 300 feet, with two 12-foot lanes in each dirction, a 10-foot outside shoulder, 4-foot inside shoulder and a 46-foot minimum grass median (70-foot desired) between directions.
 The posted speed would be 70 mph and there would be full control of access.
 This means that no driveways would be allowed along the corridor.